Find Trade Colleges

 $12,248 Avg Student Debt

-With a ranking of #16, Grays Harbor College did quite well on this year’s best schools for trade school students working on their associate degree.
-This small public school is located in Aberdeen, Washington, and it awarded 294 associate degrees in 2021-2022.
+Grays Harbor College did quite well in this year’s ranking of the best places for trade school students to get an associate degree.
+It came in at #16 on the list.
+Grays Harbor College is a small public school located in Aberdeen, Washington that handed out 294 associate degrees in 2021-2022.

-Students from Washington who attend GHC full time pay an average of $4,605 in tuition and fees.
+Full-time students from Washington pay an average of $4,605 in tuition and fees if they choose to attend GHC.
 Out-of-state students pay an average of $10,284.
 By the time they get their associate degree, students from this school have racked up an average of $12,248 in student loans.

 Read full report on Grays Harbor College